Ferdi0412/MIE-443-2024/README.md

 ```

 # Workspace Setup
 Treat this as the ***catkin_ws*** directory from class.
 When first installed, ensure that the root directory is set up, and run catkin_make.
+This setup requires Ubuntu 16.04 Xenial Xerus, and the setup steps installs ROS Kinetic.

 ## Cloning repository
 To clone the repository, follow the following steps: